 6. Overland Trail Stage Station

-Although Point of Rocks Stage Station is not technically a ghost town, as the only station fully in tact on the Overland Trail, it certainly is a ghost of the past.
-The station is located just south of the Interstate 80 at Point of Rocks.
+Although Point of Rocks Stage Station is not technically a ghost town, the only station fully intact on the Overland Trail built in 1862 is certainly a ghost of the past.
+The station is located just south of Interstate 80 at Point of Rocks.
 Explore the building, and then walk west on the Overland Trail.
-Less than a quarter mile to the west, find fenced gravesites dating back to the 19th century.
+Less than a quarter mile to the West, find fenced gravesites dating back to the 19th century.

 After visiting this area with an Old West ghost town feel, jump back on I-80 and continue 25 miles toward Rock Springs and Green River.
 These southwest Wyoming towns have plenty to offer and are the gateway to the breathtaking Flaming Gorge National Recreation Area.

 Visit the on-site museum is open 9 a.m. to 5 p.m. daily May to September from 9 a.m. to 5 p.m. and Friday through Sunday October to April.
 The historic buildings are open daily from 9 a.m. to 5 p.m.
 May to September, and the grounds are open year-round, from sunrise to sunset.

 A little-known ghost town in Wyoming is Piedmont, known initially as Byrne.
 This Union Pacific Railroad resource town was settled in 1867 and became a wood and water refueling station that boasted saloons, a mercantile, a telegraph office and several bustling businesses.
 Today, just a few crumbling structures remain.